any2cards/d2e/README.md

 ## Contributors

 - William Habush (any2cards@yahoo.com)
-- Guido Kessels (mail@guidokessels.com)

 This work would not have been possible without the invaluable help and guidance of Guido Kessels.
 You can find his excellent X-Wing data at: https://github.com/guidokessels/xwing-data.

 ---

-D2e: Descent 2nd Edition and all related properties, images and text are owned by Fantasy Flight Games.
+D2e: Descent 2nd Edition and all related properties, images and text are owned by Fantasy Flight Games (FFG).